mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 ## Changes since [@P3045R1]

 - [Scope of this proposal] chapter added.
+- Dimensions, quantity specification, units, and point origins marked `final`.
-- `delta` and `absolute` reference specifiers added to improve readability of the affine space entities creation
+- `delta` and `absolute` creation helpers added to improve readability of the affine space entities creation.
-- `std::remove_const` was not needed in prefixes definitions
+- `std::remove_const` was not needed in prefixes definitions.
-- Compiler Explorer links updated to reflect the latest API changes
+- Compiler Explorer links updated to reflect the latest API changes.
-- [Text output] and [Safety] chapters reordered
+- [Text output] and [Safety] chapters reordered.

 ## Changes since [@P3045R0]